Ilkyeong Moon: Education

 Moon earned a bachelor's degree in industrial engineering from Seoul National University in 1984, followed by a master's degree from the same institution in 1986.
 He received a Ph.D. in operations research from Columbia University in 1991.

 After completing his doctoral studies, Moon held academic appointments at the New Jersey Institute of Technology and the National University of Singapore.
 In 1992, he joined the faculty of Pusan National University, where he worked until 2012.
 He later joined Seoul National University as a professor in the Department of Industrial Engineering.

 Moon has also conducted research as a visiting scholar at the University of Calgary, collaborating with Edward A. Silver on topics related to production and inventory management.
 In 2012, Moon joined the Department of Industrial Engineering at Seoul National University as a professor.
 His research at SNU has addressed applications in areas such as transportation systems, energy management, environmental systems, and aviation operations.
 He has also explored the use of emerging technologies including drones and foldable containers in logistics contexts.
-In 2024, he was elected to the Korean Academy of Science and Technology.
+In 2024, he was elected to the fellow of the Korean Academy of Science and Technology.
+Moon has been listed in Stanford University's World's Top 2% Scientists list in multiple years.
+ScholarGPS ranks him within the top 0.25% of scholars worldwide in industrial engineering and lists him as a Highly Ranked Scholar.
+In 2025, he was elected a Fellow of the International Foundation for Production Research (IFPR).